SXNG2008/Metro_Management_Systems/README.md

 ## Overview

-**Metro Management System with Smart Card Integation** is a **command-line based Core Java application** designed to manage metro passengers and automate smart-card based fare processing.
+**Metro Management System with Smart Card Integation** is a **command-line based Core Java application** designed to manage metro passengers and automate smart-card based fare processsing.

 The system allows passengers to register, log in, obtain a smart card, recharge their balance, enter and exit metro stations, and automatically calculate and deduct fares based on travel distance.

-The project demonstrates **Core Java, Object-Oriented Programming, JDBC, MySQL connnectivity, exception handling, and command-line application development**.
+The project demonstrates **Core Java, Object-Oriented Programmming, JDBC, MySQL connnectivity, exception handling, and command-line application development**.

 ## Features